ZzMeei/AdaptiveGCL/README.md

 # AdaptiveGCL

+## Update: Please go to https://github.com/HKUDS/AdaGCL to view the latest relevant source code and datasets of AdaGCL, this repository is no longer valid.

 This is the PyTorch implementation for AdaptiveGCL proposed in the paper **Adaptive Graph Contrastive Learning for Recommendation**.

 ## 1. Running environment